 Gum Recession: A Common Oral Condition That Goes Beyond the Smile

 Many patients have sensitive teeth or notice changes in their gum line.
 These signs and symptoms are often a result of receding gums.
 Gum recession occurs when the tissues pull away from the teeth and begin to shrink, exposing the underlying root surface.
 Though a number of factors contribute to gum recession, it is commonly a result of periodontitis (gum disease).
-Gum recession affects both oral health and the appearance of the smile.
-In many cases, patients turn to our periodontal practice, concerned over the esthetic effects of gum recession.
+Receding gums affects both oral health and the appearance of the smile.
+In many cases, patients turn to our periodontal practice, concerned over the aesthetic effects of gum recession.
 Give our periodontists a call today if you have receding gums in Tampa, FL.

-Are Signs and Symptoms of Gum Recession Impacting Your Oral Health?
+Are Signs and Symptoms of Receding Gums Impacting Your Oral Health?

-Gum recession changes the smile’s appearance in several ways.
+Receding gums changes the smile’s appearance in several ways.
 These include longer-looking teeth, tooth discoloration near the gum line and dark, triangular spacing between teeth.
-But gum recession increases your risk of other problems, as well.
+But living with receding gums increases your risk of other problems, as well.
 Such concerns include root decay and damage, tooth mobility and even tooth loss.
 This is especially so when the condition is left untreated.
 Any signs or symptoms of gum recession deserve prompt attention from a periodontal specialist.

 Pinhole® Surgical Technique: A Minimally Invasive Approach to Gum Recession